kiangol/AMS-meter/README.md

 # AMS-meter
-Python program to measure electricity usage on AMS
+Python program to measure electricity usage on AMS.

+Included ´sensorholder.stl´ fits the sensor and can be mounted on the electricity meter directly.

 Requires:
 1. Raspberry Pi running Raspbian